 A white wrap dress is ideal for holidays for a number of reasons.
 It’s light and summery, it’s quick to change into and you can use it as a beach coverup during the day.
 Time-saving and space-saving?
 Double win.
 Our go to is the Plunge Maxi in white.
 But we are also partial to it in blue and coral, too.
 Style with natural accessories (think straw, wood, tortoiseshell) for an updated bohemian vibe.

 Leopard print and work are not exactly “iconic duo” status, but leopard print wrap dresses are surprisingly desk-friendly.
-Take this midi from Kate & Pippa.
-The subtle print, shirt-like collar and midi length give it the sophistication necessary to pass any office dress codes, from business-casj to strictly corporate.
+Take this midi from Liquorish.
+The batwing sleeves, subtle v-neck and longer length give it the sophistication necessary to pass any office dress codes, from business-casj to strictly corporate.
 Like florals, the print is busy enough that you can ditch jewellery altogether and keep the accessories to a minimum.

 Are wrap dresses flattering?